cran-task-views/Databases/Databases.md

 - The `r pkg("Hmisc")` provides a wrapper function `Hmisc::mdb.get()`
   that uses the [mdbtools](https://github.com/mdbtools/mdbtools) utility to read from Microsoft Access database on Unix-alike systems.
+- The `r pkg("DatabaseConnector")` provides a DBI compatible interface to various database platforms using either JDBC or DBI drivers.

 ### Non-relational databases